5 Factors For Developing PTSD That Can Affect Anyone

 • Prolonged exposure

-The APA also provides conditional recommendations for three types of therapy:
+The APA also provides conditional recommendations for three other types of therapy for those living with PTSD:

 Takeaway

 PTSD can affect people of all ages and all backgrounds.
-While the above risk factors are some of the most common, there are numerous other events that can prompt a trauma response.
-If you think you may be experiencing PTSD, you don’t have to face it alone.
-You may benefit from speaking with a licensed counselor, whether in your community or online.
-With BetterHelp, you can choose a therapist who has experience working with people who have experienced trauma.
-Take the first step toward healing from PTSD and reach out to BetterHelp for support.
+While experiencing any of the above types of situations represents some of the most common risk factors for PTSD, there are many other types of events that can prompt a trauma response.
+If you think you may be experiencing PTSD, you may benefit from speaking with a licensed counselor either in person or online.

 Heal from trauma with compassionate support